-2.5.2 The Office of Research will advise the applicant of admission to the Register, with a copy to the relevant staff PPR supervisor, and the relevant record.
+2.5.2 The Graduate Research Office will advise the applicant of admission to the Register, with a copy to the relevant staff PPR supervisor, and the relevant record.

 2.6 The Research Degrees Committee or Chair, acting on behalf of committee will monitor admissions to the Register to ensure registered HDR supervisors meet the supervisor eligibility criteria.

 2.7 PPR Supervisors will ensure staff whose registration has lapsed are notified, and where required, will make alternative supervision arrangements for continuing candidates.

 3. Supervisor eligibility criteria

 3.1 The following criteria must be demonstrated for registration as a principal supervisor of HDR students at USC:

 3.1.3 Minimum of five reportable research publications or one reportable book (or produce an equivalent body of non-traditional research outputs such as original creative works and curated public exhibitions/events); and or be a named recipient awarded a minimum of $150,000 of HERDC research income in the previous three audited collection years (research income or publications).
 Supervisors must maintain this minimum level of research activity in order to retain registered status;

 3.1.4 Completion of the USC HDR supervisor’s induction prior to applying for registration.